gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/translation-how-to.md

 Where possible, the most commonly appearing choices in the source data should be dealt with first to avoid running through multiple `<xsl:when>` statements.

-### Stepping Works Fine But Errors Whilst Processing
+### Stepping Works Fine but Errors Whilst Processing

 When data is being stepped, it's only ever fed to the XSLT as a single event, whilst a pipeline is able to process multiple events within a single input stream.
 This apparently minor difference sometimes results in obscure errors if the translation has incorrect XPaths specified.